espruino/BangleApps/apps/speedalt2/README.md

 ## Mirroring to Android

 This feature is an optional extra to solve and enhance a specific requirement for me.
-While sailing the Bangle watch screen is very difficult to read in bright sunlight while wearing the polaroid prescription lenses that I require on the water.
-The solution is to mirror the Bangle screen to an android device with a daylight readable OLED screen that I keep in a clear waterproof case on the boat.
+While sailing the Bangle.js watch screen is very difficult to read in bright sunlight while wearing the polaroid prescription lenses that I require on the water.
+The solution is to mirror the Bangle.js screen to an android device with a daylight readable OLED screen that I keep in a clear waterproof case on the boat.
 Using this mirroring feature I can see the GPS Adv Sports II app easily at all times, either on my wrist or on the bigger android device while still having full control over the display via the watch buttons.

 There is a caveat.
 While in use the watch GPS stays in SuperE mode in order to keep the android screen updates going which means a higher battery use on the Bangle.